 - If you don’t have caster sugar (sometimes called bar sugar or superfine granulated), you can make your own by whizzing normal granulated sugar in a food processor.
 The aim is have it somewhere between granulated and powdered.

-- Or use ½ tsp baking powder + ¼ tsp bicarbonate of soda instead of baking soda.
+- Or use ½ teaspoon baking powder + ¼ teaspoon bicarbonate of soda instead of baking soda.

 - Re. thick aquafaba (AF): I find that butter beans yield the best AF, in terms of viscosity; however, if you only have thin AF, you can make it thicker it by rapidly boiling, in order to reduce it down.